Intrinsic Mirror Symmetry: Independence of modulus

 However, by the base-change result of Proposition \ref{prop: flat fibre dim}, (5) and Proposition~\ref{prop:the invariants}, (1), the log fibre dimension of $\widetilde \Phi$ is $1$.
 This yields $\dim \foM^{\ev}_{\tau}=0$.

-In (2), the fact that the morphism $\psi_y:B\GG_m^{\ddagger}\rightarrow \overline\scrM_{0,4}^{\dagger}$ of Definition~\ref{def: BGmdagger} is transversal to $\Phi$ is automatic, and a similar argument gives $\dim \foM^{\ddagger,\ev}_y=0$.
-The dimension of the virtual fundamental class in both cases then immediately follows from the form of the obstruction theory given in Proposition~\ref{prop:rel virt dim}. \end{proof}
+In (2), the fact that the morphism $\psi_y:B\GG_m^{\ddagger}\rightarrow \overline\scrM_{0,4}^{\dagger}$ of Definition~\ref{def: BGmdagger} is transverse to $\Phi$ is automatic, and a similar argument gives $\dim \foM^{\ddagger,\ev}_y=0$.
+The dimension of the virtual fundamental class in both cases then immediately follows from the form of the obstruction theory given in Proposition~\ref{prop:rel virt dim} or Lemma~\ref{lem:Mtau proper}. \end{proof}